microsoft/PartsUnlimited/docs/HOL-Experimentation_and_AB_Testing_with_Optimizely/README.md

   * Click on `Create` Then `Element Change`
     ![](<media/38.png>)

-  * Enter the following selector
+  * Enter the selector as ".carousel-link".
   * Enter the color `rgba(28,54,124,1)` or `#1c367c`
     ![](<media/39.png>)